 Benzodiazepines are Central Nervous System (CNS) depressants, producing a sedative effect and reducing anxiety levels.

-Because they are often obtained with a prescription, users may wrongly assume that benzos are completely safe.
+Because they are often obtained with a prescription, users may wrongly assume that benzos are entirely safe.
 According to a study, about 15% of users use these medications legally.
-However, like most common addictive substances, your body can easily develop a tolerance for benzos and may require greater dosage to feel their tranquilizing effects.
+However, like most common addictive substances, your body can quickly develop a tolerance for benzos and may require a greater dosage to feel their tranquilizing effects.
 Herein lies the real danger – addiction and possible overdose risks.

-Once your brain becomes used to benzos, it can no longer function normally without the drug.
-This precipitates a series of uncomfortable reactions known as withdrawal symptoms.
-Feeling agitated, addicts are no longer able to cope with these physiological changes and will go to great lengths just to obtain the benzo of their addiction.
+Once your brain becomes used to benzos, it can no longer function usually without the drug, which precipitates a series of uncomfortable reactions known as withdrawal symptoms.
+Feeling agitated, addicts can no longer cope with these physiological changes and will go to great lengths to obtain the benzo of their addiction.

 Commonly Prescribed Benzodiazepines

 Over the years, many different benzodiazepine-based medications have been produced.
-There are, however, only about 15 FDA-approved benzodiazepine medications available in the US drug market.
-Each of these drug triggers withdrawal symptoms which may occur after period disuse.
+There are, however, only about 15 FDA-approved benzodiazepine medications available in the U.S. drug market.
+Each of these drug triggers withdrawal symptoms which may occur after a period of disuse.
 Benzodiazepine use must be approached with special precautions.
 Examples of benzos commonly used for the treatment of anxiety disorder or other nervous system disorders include:

 - Diazepam (Valium)